paketo-buildpacks/php-start/README.md

 ## Behavior

-This buildpack will always participate if it's `requirements` are met.
+This buildpack will always participate if its `requirements` are met.
 In the HTTPD server case `requires` `php`, `php-fpm` optionally, `httpd`, and `php-httpd-config`.
 In the Nginx case, it will require `nginx` and `php-nginx-config` instead of `httpd` and `php-httpd-config`.

+In either the HTTPD server or Nginx case, this buildpack will require `composer-packages` when a `composer.json` file is available.

 When this buildpack runs, the `PHP_HTTPD_PATH` OR the `PHP_NGINX_PATH` environment variable must be set  by another buildpack in conjunction with